geoffreywiseman/awswl/README.rst

 -----------

-All of these require you to have AWS credentials set up in advance, stored in ``~/.aws/credentials``, and if you need to use a profle, you can configure it with ``AWS_PROFILE``.
+All of these require you to have AWS credentials set up in advance, stored in ``~/.aws/credentials``, and if you need to use a profile, you can configure it with ``AWS_PROFILE``.
 If you want to identify the security group using a command-line variable so that you don't have to put it into each command invocation, you can put it in ``AWSWL_SGID``.